-instead singling out from query execution a result translation phase.
-It is critical to notice that although optimisation is not mentioned in this workflow, it is the most challenging part in the query answering process, and definitely essential to make OBDA applicable in production environments.
+Note that a variation of the above workflow has actually been proposed in [19], but without identifying a distinct starting phase, and singling out a result translation phase from query execution.
+It is critical to notice that although optimisation is not mentioned in this workflow, it is the most challenging part in the query translation process, and definitely essential to make OBDA applicable in production environments.

-There are several approaches to deal with Phase 2 [15, 29].
+There are several approaches to deal with Phase 2 [15, 27].
 The most challenging task in this phase is to deal with existentials in the right-hand side of ontology axioms.
 These axioms infer unnamed individuals in the virtual instance that cannot be retrieved as part of the answer, but can affect the evaluation of the query.
 An approach that has proved to produce good results in practice is the tree-witness rewriting technique, for which we refer to [15].
 For us, it is only important to observe that tree-witnesses lead to an extension of the original query to account for matching in the existentially implied part of the virtual instance.
 Below, we take the number of tree-witnesses identified in Phase 2 as one of the parameters to measure the complexity of the combination ontology/query.
 Since existentials do not occur very often in practice [15], and can produce an exponential blow-up in the query size, some systems allow one to turn off the part of Phase 2 that deals with reasoning with respect to existentials.

 Ideally, an OBDA benchmark should provide meaningful measures for each of these phases.
-Unfortunately, such a fine-grained analysis is not always possible, for instance because the system comes as a black-box with proprietary code with no APIs providing the necessary information, e.g., the access to the rewritten query; or because the system combines more phases into one, e.g., query rewriting and query translation.
+Unfortunately, such a fine-grained analysis is not always possible, for instance because the system comes as a black-box with proprietary code with no APIs providing the necessary information, e.g., the access to the rewritten query; or because the system combines one or more phases, e.g., query rewriting and query translation.
 Based on the above phases, we identify in Table 1 the measures important for evaluating OBDA systems.
 The meaning of the Performance Metrics should be clear from their names; instead, we will give a brief explanation of the meaning of the Quality Metrics:

 - Simplicity R Query.
-Simplicity of the rewritten query in terms of language dependent measures, like the number of rules in case the rewritten query is a Datalog program.
-In addition, one can include system-dependent features, e.g., the number of tree-witnesses in Ontop. - Simplicity U Query.
+Simplicity of the rewritten query in terms of language dependent measures, like the number of rules in case the rewritten query is a datalog program.
+In addition, one can include system-dependent features, e.g., # of tree-witnesses in Ontop. - Simplicity U Query.
 This measures the simplicity of the query over the data source, including relevant SQL-specific metrics like the number of joins/left-join, the number of inner queries, etc. - Weight of R+U. It is the cost of the construction of the SQL query divided by the overall cost.